djgorel/website_hw_3_data_science/CrimeAnalysis.md

 After looking at the graph, I saw that the crimes were fairly evenly dispersed.
 I didn't include every area due to space limitations, so as to make it easy to visualize, but every area had similar amounts overall.

 The next thing I wanted to look at was the types of locations, or premises, upon which each crime occurred, such as a store or house.
-I generated a graph of the top ten premises at which crimes occured, producing the following pie chart.
+I generated a graph of the top ten premises at which crimes occurred, producing the following pie chart.
 ![alt text](premise_breakdown.png)

-This graph showed a clear result, that being that the majority of crimes occured on the street and in single family dwellings by a large margin.
+This graph showed a clear result, that being that the majority of crimes occurred on the street and in single family dwellings by a large margin.
 Knowing that these were the leading two premises at which crimes occurred, I wanted to further break down the areas crimes were committed in specifically at these two premises, producing the following graph.

 ![alt text](street_crime_per_area.png)